 Registration with the CRBOH is through examination.
 Exams are administered annually.

-The application and applicable documents for the ROH® examination must be received by the Business Office before August 3rd to be considered for eligibility to challenge the exam in that same year.
+The application and applicable documents for the ROH® examination must be received by the CRBOH before February 1st to be considered for eligibility to challenge the exam in that same year.
 There will be flexibility in how the CRBOH administrates the ROH® Fast Track and NAR to ROH® examinations.

 Applications for the examination will not be reviewed until all the information has been received by the Registrar: An application is considered complete when the following has been forwarded to CRBOH: